 Idiopathic Pulmonary Fibrosis (IPF)

 - Promedior's clinical studies in IPF have investigated the safety and tolerability of PRM-151 and measured clinically relevant and exploratory endpoints.
 A Phase 1a clinical study in healthy subjects and IPF patients demonstrated that PRM-151 was well tolerated.
-A Phase 1b multiple ascending dose study in IPF patients was recently completed, and the data will be presented at the American Thoracic Society Annual Meeting on May 22, 2013.
-Beyond the primary endpoints of safety and tolerability, secondary endpoints for this study included pharmacokinetics and pharmacodynamics (with specific biomarkers of interest).
-Additional Phase 1b exploratory endpoints included lung function (FVC, DLCO, and FEV1), a six-minute walk test, and quality of life.
+A randomized, placebo-controlled Phase 1b multiple ascending dose study in IPF patients demonstrated that PRM-151 was generally safe and well‐tolerated and resulted in a mean improvement in Forced Vital Capacity (FVC) at 8 weeks after dosing for only two weeks, whereas patients receiving placebo had a decline in FVC.
+These data were presented at the American Thoracic Society Annual Meeting in May, 2013.

 - Promedior has been granted Orphan Drug Designation for PRM-151 in IPF by the FDA in the United States and by the European Commission.